yasinzaii/pybtex-apa7-style/README.md

 # APA7 Style for Pybtex

-*This is a fork of [naeka's pybtex-apa-style](https://github.com/naeka/pybtex-apa-style)*.
+*This is a fork of [naeka's pybtex-apa-style](https://github.com/naeka/pybtex-apa-style), which targeted APA6*.

-[Pybtex](https://pybtex.org/) provides Python support for interacting with bibtex-formatted bibliography information.
-Style plugins are required to format a bibliography in a given style, similar to the role that `csl` files play for LaTeX.
+This plugin provides [APA7](https://apastyle.apa.org/) style for Pybtex.

-This plugin provides APA7 style.
+[Pybtex](https://pybtex.org/) provides Python support for interacting with bibTeX bibliography data.
+Style plugins provide support for formatting bibliographies, similar to the role that `csl` files play for LaTeX.

 ## Installation